St Mary's Cathedral, Glasgow: Restoration

-From the mid-1980s to 2002 St Mary's Cathedral has undergone an extensive restoration.
+From the mid-1980s to 2002 St Mary's Cathedral underwent an extensive restoration.

 Phase 1 – Remedial works at the crossing

 As a result of water ingress to the organ serious damage was discovered to the beams supporting the crossing.
 Repair work was put in hand, and a survey of the building condition carried out.
 Following the survey, an extensive fundraising project was commenced in early 1986.

 Phase 2 – Chancel and organ

 The chancel, tower and crossing were restored.
 The building re-roofed and the clerestory windows renovated.
 To carry out this work, the opportunity was taken to completely overhaul and rebuild the organ.

 The topping out ceremony took place at the top of the spire on 19 December 1989.
 The dedication was carried out by Bishop Derek Rawcliffe with Provost Malcolm Grant, with the cathedral choir singing Ding Dong Merrily on High.
 In June 1990, the cathedral choir undertook a one-day tour of all seven mainland Scottish Anglican cathedrals as part of the fundraising effort to overhaul and rebuild the organ.